atorshizi/Personal_Projects/README.md

 # Personal_Projects
 This repository contains the personal coding projects I have completed.
-A brief description can be found below.
+A brief description of each project can be found below.

 TicTacToe: